 Research and Practice Development at St Columba’s Hospice

-The Hospice 5 year strategy 2015-2020 reflects increased commitment to research and for research to form a larger part of the work undertaken at St Columba’s Hospice.
+The Hospice’s five year strategy 2015-2020 reflects increased commitment to research and for research to form a larger part of the work undertaken at St Columba’s Hospice.

-The Education and Research Centre is currently developing a research strategy and will lead on implementing a Research Framework for the Hospice.
-Our research strategy will be aligned with the Hospice 5 year strategy.
+The Hospice’s Centre for Education and Research has developed Research Matters, which is our research strategy and leads on implementing a research framework for the Hospice.
+Our research strategy is aligned with the Hospice’s five year strategy.
+Click here to download a copy of our research strategy.

 We will collaborate with research teams within Universities and NHS organisations locally, national and internationally.

 Our emphasis is on research and projects that will have a direct impact on practice and support further development of palliative care leading to best possible care and quality of life for patients and their families.
-We focus on 5 key areas.
+We focus on five key areas:

 Our current research collaborators are: